AMA-CMFAI/LAMBDA-Docs/docs/README.md

 ### Basic Requirements

-> You should have Python with a version greater than 3.10 on your device.
+> Basically, you should fulfill the [minimum requirements of the devices](device.md) to run Python.
+You should have Python with a version greater than 3.10 on your device.
 If you already have it, you can skip this section.

 #### **Python Installation for Windows Users**